 To modify an existing recipe in your own layer, use a bbappend file.
-The following is an example of modifying the barebox_2015.
-07.0 recipe, barebox_2015.07.0-phy1.bb, located at \$YOCTO_DIR/sources/meta-phytec/meta-phytimx6/recipes-bsp/barebox/barebox_2015.07.0-phy1.bb.
+The following is an example of modifying the barebox 2015.02 recipe, barebox_2015.02 recipe, barebox_2015

-Create a recipes-bsp/barebox/ directory in your own meta-layer to place the bbappend file in.
+Create a "recipes-bsp/barebox/" directory in your own meta-layer to place the bbappend file in.
 Make sure that the new file matches the .bb file name exactly.
 Alternatively, you may use % after the underscore in place of the specific version for portability with future versions of the recipe.